Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding: Motion-Plane-Adaptive Inter Prediction

 \subsubsection{Motion Compensation}

 After the motion derivation step, the motion compensation step generates a prediction for the current CU based on a known reference frame and the completed MI.
-As shown in Fig.~\ref{fig:inter-prediction-pipeline}, this procedure can be further subdivided into a motion modeling step and a reference frame sampling step.
+As shown in the red highlighted area in Fig.~\ref{fig:inter-prediction-pipeline}, this procedure can be further subdivided into a motion modeling step shaded orange and a reference frame sampling step shaded yellow.
 The motion modeling step is responsible for generating a pixel-wise motion field describing the resulting pixel shifts after applying the respective motion models.

-To add support for MPA, this step needs to be extended to include the novel motion-plane-adaptive motion model as visualized in Fig.~\ref{fig:inter-prediction-pipeline}.
+To add support for MPA, this step needs to be extended to include the novel motion-plane-adaptive motion model as visualized in the orange box in the bottom row of Fig.~\ref{fig:inter-prediction-pipeline}.
 Without MPA, motion modeling has to decide between the translational and affine motion models based on a flag \textit{Affine} in the MI.
 With the introduction of MPA, a further decision between the existing motion models and the proposed motion-plane-adaptive motion model is added based on a flag \textit{MPA} in the MI.
 If MPA is selected for the current CU (MPA=1), the motion-plane-adaptive motion model is applied according to~\eqref{eq:mpa-motion-model}.

-To reduce the computational complexity of the motion-plane-adaptive motion modeling, the motion model is executed on $4 \times 4$ subblocks similar to the realization of the newly introduced 4-parameter and 6-parameter affine motion models~\cite{Li2018, Zhang2019} as shown in Fig.~\ref{fig:mpa-4x4-subblocks}.
-Hence, the resulting pixel shift needs to be calculated only once per $4 \times 4$ subblock and all pixels within a subblock share the same pixel shift.
-This greatly speeds up the motion modeling procedure.
+To reduce the computational complexity of MPA, the motion model is executed only once per $4 \times 4$ subblock similar to the realization of the newly introduced 4-parameter and 6-parameter affine motion models~\cite{Li2018, Zhang2019} as visualized in Fig.~\ref{fig:mpa-4x4-subblocks:with}.
+This means that the motion model is executed for a specific input pixel position $\vec{p}_\text{o}$ within each subblock and the resulting pixel shift $\Delta \vec{p} = \vec{m}_\text{mpa}(\vec{p}_\text{o}, \vec{t}, \mat{R}) - \vec{p}_\text{o}$ is applied to all pixels within the same subblock.
+This reduces the amount of calculations by a factor of $1/16$ compared to full block processing, where the resulting pixel shift is calculated for each pixel position individually as shown in Fig.~\ref{fig:mpa-4x4-subblocks:without}.